ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_requests.md

 ### Expected user

-The `X-Expected-User` header specifies the user needed on client side for the request execution.
+The `X-Expected-User` header specifies the user needed for the request execution.
 If the current username on server side isn't equal to `X-Expected-User` value, a `401 Unauthorized` error is returned.

 For example, it prevents a Content request to be executed with Anonymous user in the case of an expired authentication,